lyzirving/Pionner/README.md

 # Showcase
 You can go to the directory "video" to watch the showcase video.

+# Build

+### Windows

+**Prerequisites**

+- Windows10
+- Visual Studio 2022 ( Maybe lower version is also OK )
+- OpenGL SDK

+**How to build**

+- clone the repository
+- open the project by its root folder in Visual Studio
+- the project is supported by cmake, so build it directly and select Pionner.exe and run it.

 # Possible TODO list

 - Material ball and Material selection